Soroush-Osouli/escaperoad/README.md

 # Escape Road 🚗💨

-Escape Road is a 3D car driving web game where players race through city streets and outrun police in intense high-speed chases.
+Escape Road is a 3D car driving web game made by azgames where players race through city streets and outrun police in intense high-speed chases.
 The game runs directly in the browser with smooth controls and immersive gameplay.

 ## 🕹️ How to Play